 • Critically assess Mary’s relationship with Elizabeth and the issue of succession.

 What level is the course and do I need any particular skills?

-This is an introductory course and no prior knowledge is required.
+This is an introductory course and no prior knowledge of the topic is necessary – an open mind and a willingness to engage in discussions is all that is required.

 How will I be taught, and will there be any work outside the class?